Economic Development Advisory Board

 The Quick Jab

 Mesa: a strategic player in aerospace and defense

-For decades now Mesa has been a strategic location for aerospace and defense companies including Boeing, MD Helicopters, Orbital ATK, Nammo Talley, and Able Engineering – all with large operations in Mesa.
+For decades now Mesa has been a strategic location for aerospace and defense companies including Boeing, MD Helicopters, Orbital ATK, Nammo Talley, and Able Aerospace Services – all with large operations in Mesa.